Paint The Kitchen Red

 five parsnips on white background

-Parsnips are a root vegetable and I sometimes like to roast them with rutabaga, sweet potatoes, turnips, carrots, etc. But for this recipe, we’re making mashed parsnips.
+I sometimes like to roast parsnips with other root vegetables like rutabaga, sweet potatoes, turnips, carrots, etc. But for this recipe, we’re making mashed parsnips.

 If you’ve never tried making mashed potatoes with parsnips, I think you’re in for a treat.
 You might never go back to your plain old mashed potato recipe again – these are so good!
 The parsnips have a slightly sweet flavor that goes so well with the potatoes.